My Name Is Rachel Corrie: Other stagings

-The Seattle Repertory Theatre ran My Name is Rachel Corrie from March 15 to May 6, 2007, directed by Braden Abraham, featuring Marya Sea Kaminski as Corrie.
+The Seattle Repertory Theatre ran My Name is Rachel Corrie from 15 March to 6 May 2007, directed by Braden Abraham, featuring Marya Sea Kaminski as Corrie.
 This showing drew publicity and spawned the creation of a website, Rachel Corrie Facts, intended to provide information and context to balance to what many perceive as a "one-sided, anti-Israel diatribe."

-The Australian premiere of My Name is Rachel Corrie opened on May 14, 2008 at Downstairs Belvoir St Theatre.
+The Australian premiere of My Name is Rachel Corrie opened on 14 May 2008 at Downstairs Belvoir St Theatre.
 It had an extended season and was nominated for Best Performer (Belinda Bromilow), Best Direction (Shannon Murphy) and Best Independent Production (Bareboards Production) at the Sydney Theatre Critics Awards for 2008, winning the latter.
 The production was also featured on the SBS television program Dateline.

-The Kitchen & Roundhouse Theatre in Silver Spring, Maryland, staged a one-time performance on July 21, 2007.
-It was directed by Lise Bruneau and featured Mindy Woodhead as Corrie.

-My Name Is Rachel Corrie was one of the featured plays of the Contemporary American Theater Festival in Shepherdstown, West Virginia, shown from July 6–29, 2007.
+My Name Is Rachel Corrie was one of the featured plays of the Contemporary American Theater Festival in Shepherdstown, West Virginia, shown from 6–29 July 2007.
 Ed Herendeen was the director, and Anne Marie Nest played Corrie.

-Purple Bench Productions produced the play in Chicago September 12 – October 5, 2008.
+Purple Bench Productions produced the play in Chicago 12 September – 5 October 2008.
 Jessie Fisher portrayed Corrie and it was directed by Emmy Kreilkamp.

+The Canadian premiere of My Name is Rachel Corrie was produced by Neworld Theatre in Vancouver, BC, and opened in January 2008 at the Havana Theatre, starring Adrienne Wong.

 Some performances have featured post-show discussions.

-The New Repertory Theatre in Watertown, Massachusetts staged My Name is Rachel Corrie on March 8 April 5, 2008.
+The New Repertory Theatre in Watertown, Massachusetts staged My Name is Rachel Corrie on 8 March 5 April 2008.
 Directed by David R. Gammons, featuring Stacy Fischer as Rachel Corrie.
 The production was played in rep with Pieces by Israeli-American Zohar Tirosh as part of a larger project entitled Their Voices Will Be Heard: Artists Respond to the Israeli/Palestinian Situation, which also included readings of plays by Nitzan Halperin, Meron Langsner (who at the time was New Rep's NNPN playwright in residence), and Larry Loebell, as well as film screenings and academic panels.
 New Rep published a pamphlet of critical responses entitled Supporting Voices/Dissenting Voices which was co-edited by Meron Langsner and M. Bevin O'Garra to accompany the theatrical events.